-Interest Rate Risk.
-Concentration Risk and Credit Risk
+Interest Rate Risk, Concentration Risk and Credit Risk

 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 In accordance with its investment policy, the City manages its exposure to declines in fair value with established maturity limits and an ample reserve of liquid funds.
 To the extent possible, investments shall be matched with anticipated cash flow requirements and known future liabilities.
-The weighted average maturity (WAM) of the City's portfolio shall not exceed three and one half years.
-The current WAM is approximately one year.
+The weighted average maturity (WAM) of the City's portfolio shall not exceed three- and one-half years.
+The current WAM is approximately one- and one-half years.